 It should be noted that most data on chronic disease risk factors comes from self-report surveys, which have inherent limitations.
 There is some inconsistency across different population measures.
 For example, the Queensland Chief Health Officer (CHO) prepares a 'Health of Queenslanders' report every two years based on survey data.
-The estimate of the smoking rate for the Gold Coast region in the 2016 CHO report was 11.1%, which is quite different to the levels in Table 2, which come from the National Health Survey by the Australian Bureau of Statistics.
+The estimate of the smoking rate for the Gold Coast region in the 2018 CHO report was 9.8%, which is quite different to the levels in Table 2, which come from the National Health Survey by the Australian Bureau of Statistics.
 These discrepancies are likely due to several factors such as different data items (i.e. 'daily' smoker versus 'current' smoker), different samples and possible changes over different survey periods.

-In addition, it should be noted that the obesity rate on the Australian Institute of Health and Welfare's My Healthy Communities website is also based on the National Health Survey is 22.8%, lower than the national average of 27.9%.
-The 2016 Health of Queenslanders Report estimated the obesity rate for the Gold Coast as 16.4%, lower than the state average of 30.2% and the lowest in the state.
+In addition, it should be noted that the obesity rate on the Australian Institute of Health and Welfare's My Healthy Communities website is also based on the National Health Survey which is 22.8%, lower than the national average of 27.9%.
+The 2018 Health of Queenslanders Report estimated the obesity rate for the Gold Coast as 16.4%, lower than the state average of 30.2% and the lowest in the state.

-More objective data is available through the Clinical Audit Tools, which capture de-identified patient data submitted by registered general practices throughout the region.
-As at June 2017, 118 (62%) Gold Coast practices submitted data, there was a Body Mass Index (BMI) measurement recorded in PATCAT for 138,100 patients, approximately 41% of all patients in PATCAT1.
-This data shows that the rate of obesity (i.e. BMI over 30) amongst a sample of general practice patients in the Gold Coast region aged 18 years and over is approximately 28%, with almost 5% of these being morbidly obese (i.e. BMI over 40).
-A further 34% are overweight but not obese (i.e. BMI 25 to 30).
+More objective data is available through the Gold Coast PHN's PATCAT system, which captures de-identified patient data submitted by registered general practices throughout the region.
+As at June 2019, 146 (73%) Gold Coast practices submitted data, there was a BMI measurement recorded in PATCAT for 122,784 patients aged 18 and over, approximately 29% of all patients in PATCAT1.

+This data shows that the rate of obesity (i.e. BMI over 30) amongst a sample of general practice patients in the Gold Coast region aged 18 years and over is approximately 29%, with almost 5% of these being morbidly obese (i.e. BMI over 40).
+The data shows 34% are overweight but not obese (i.e. BMI 25 to 30).
+(Please note the accuracy of PATCAT data extracted from General Practices electronic patient records, is dependent upon each individual practices data quality procedures.
+Some Practices electronic patient records do not have the functionality to record all the measures available in PATCAT reports).